 The role of electronic commerce and remote sellers is having a noticeable impact on state sales tax collections.
-A recent study shows that Minnesota may lose \$220 million in FY 2003 from sales and use tax not collected due to internet purchases.
+A recent study shows that Minnesota may loose \$220 million in FY 2003 from sales and use tax not collected due to internet purchases.
 As part of the Advisory Commission on Electronic Commerce, created by the Internet Tax Freedom Act, discussions were held about the challenges for retailers to comply with the myriad of sales and use tax laws - both state and local - around the country.
 The states have agreed that the sales tax does not lend itself to administrative ease and compliance.

-The National Governors Association, National Conference of State Legislatures, Federation of Tax Administrators, Multistate Tax Commission and 30 states (voting members), with 14 observer states, have been working on this initiative since March 2000.
+The National Governors Association, National Conference of State Legislatures, Federation of Tax Administrators, Multistate Tax Commission and 30 states are voting members, with 13 observer states.
 Minnesota is one of the voting participants in the project.
 Last session, our legislature enacted the enabling legislation required to authorize our participation.
-The NGA, FTA, and MTC have approved the model act, with an accompanying administrative agreement.
-This legislation represents the first phase of the initiative.
+The participating organizations have approved a model act, with an accompanying administrative agreement.
+This represents the first phase of the initiative.